Alixa Naff: Biography

+After working several decades managing the family business and later in business administration, Naff earned a degree in History from UCLA in 1962, followed by a Ph.D. in 1972.
+She taught in higher education for several years in the 1970s, but left academia citing widespread anti-Arab sentiment and a desire to counter stereotypes about Arab-Americans.
+Supported by government grants, she set about collecting oral histories and primary-source information about the history of Arab immigrants to the United States.

 Naff documented Arab immigration to the United States during the late 19th and early 20th centuries.
-This first wave of mostly Christian immigrants was the first major emigration from the Middle East to the U.S. Naff donated her collection of artifacts and oral histories from early Arab immigrants to the Smithsonian Institution in Washington D.C.
+This first wave of mostly Christian immigrants was the first major emigration from the Middle East to the U.S. Naff donated her collection of artifacts and oral histories from early Arab immigrants to the Smithsonian Institution in Washington, D.C.
 Naff had driven throughout the nation to collect oral histories and family heirlooms for the collection.
 She amassed more than 450 oral histories, 2,000 photographs, and more than 500 artifacts.
 The personal and household objects included kibbe pounder, Middle Eastern musical instruments, and clothing.
 The Faris and Yamna Naff Collection, which was named in honor of her parents, is available for research through the National Museum of American History.
+The oral histories she collected are digitized and available online through the website of the Arab American National Museum.

 Alixa Naff died from a short illness at her home in Mitchellville, Maryland, on June 1, 2013, at the age of 93.